1. Does Behavioral Risk Index impact portfolio decision?

 16. Do you pre-populate Capital Market Assumption?

-No, we do not pre-populate the capital market assumption without it the RTT won't work.
+No, we do not pre-populate the capital market assumptions; without them, the RTT will not work.
 However, if requested, we can enter the capital market assumptions on behalf of the client.

 17. What is the formula for 80% confidence upside/downside?

-We assume that returns follow the normal distribution, which is defined by the mean (target return) and standard deviation (target volatility).
-We use 80% confidence interval, which is 1.28 standard deviation:
+We assume that returns follow a normal distribution, defined by the mean (target return) and standard deviation (target volatility).
+We use an 80% confidence interval, which corresponds to 1.28 standard deviations:

-Note this formula applies when the time period is set to 1-year.
-If it is set to 6-month, the values will be adjusted accordingly.
+Note that this formula applies when the time period is set to one year.
+If it is set to six months, the values will be adjusted accordingly.

 18. What does the Behavioral Impact do to the account?

 Timing the market—trying to get in or out to beat the market.
-For example, during the downturn in the year 2000, when the market was declining, some investors tried to exit.
+For example, during the downturn in 2000, when the market was declining, some investors attempted to exit.
 This is why the yellow line began to level off, as they sought protection while the market was falling.
-However, those who exited often ended up getting back in too late.
+However, those who exited often ended up re-entering too late.

 19. Is the behavioral impact determined by the questionnaire or this is more general?

-It is based on the questionnaire, we provide you with a Behavioral Risk Index.
-For example, if your Behavioral Risk Index is 5, which is relatively on the lower side and indicates a more moderate risk, you would have a medium behavioral risk level.
+Based on the questionnaire, we provide you with a Behavioral Risk Index.
+For example, if your Behavioral Risk Index is 5—which is relatively on the lower side and indicates more moderate risk—you would have a medium behavioral risk level.

 20. Where does the Cap Mkt Assumptions come from?

-The Capital Market Assumption is derived from the long-term average.
-For example, if you believe that the next 3-5 years is like a certain historical time period, you can input your assumptions.
-If you do not have specific assumptions, you can use or stay close to the historical return and historical volatility when setting your capital market assumptions.
+Capital Market Assumptions are derived from long-term averages.
+For example, if you believe the next 3–5 years will resemble a specific historical period, you can input your own assumptions.
+If you do not have specific assumptions, you can use—or stay close to—historical returns and historical volatility when setting your Capital Market Assumptions.

-Capital Market assumptions appear in the Risk Tolerance Test, where the upside and downside are based on the Capital Market assumptions.
+Capital Market Assumptions appear in the Risk Tolerance Test, where the upside and downside are based on these assumptions.